The Homosexual Was Invented in 1869

 Desire Without Declaration

-Modern characters tend to realize things.
-“He realized he was attracted to men.”
+Modern characters tend to realise things.
+“He realised he was attracted to men.”
 “She finally admitted to herself that she was in love with her.”
-The realization is the turning point.
-The internal acknowledgment precedes the external action.
+The realisation is the turning point.
+The internal acknowledegment precedes the external action.

-Your historical characters don’t realize what they are.
+Your historical characters don’t realise what they are.
 They want.
 Wanting doesn’t require a label.
 It requires an object.

 He watches the lieutenant’s hands on the glass.
 He finds reasons to be in the same room.
 He thinks about him while falling asleep.
 He volunteers for the same watches.
 He tells himself it’s admiration, respect, the natural affection between officers who trust each other with their lives.
 He doesn’t tell himself he’s gay, or bisexual, or struggling with his sexuality—because none of those concepts exist.